Fertilize in the spring to promote a healthy green lawn.

 Fall Lawn Fertilizer Application

-When the right time to apply fall lawn fertilizer depends on ground temperature.
-You can test with a soil thermometer if you are unsure.
+When the right time to apply fall lawn fertilizer depends on ground temperature, you can test with a soil thermometer if you are unsure.
 The soil temperature should be 57 degrees Fahrenheit.
-Granules are perfectly suitable for fall lawn fertilizer application.
+Granules are perfectly suitable for fall lawn fertilizer applications.